zephraph/notes/🧠/💭 Compelling web framework features.md

 ## Blitz.js -- Import server functions on the client

 docs: https://blitzjs.com/docs/why-blitz#2-data-layer
+code:
+-

-Blitz allows client code, like a react component, to _directly_ import server code.
-At build time there's a babel plugin that
+Blitz allows client code to _directly_ import server code.
+At build time there's a babel plugin that replaces both the server definition and the client call with an [[Remote Procedure Call|RPC]] interface.